dy1z/docs/content/docs/configuration/build-config.md

 You can then make changes to your emails, save them, and watch the browser automatically refresh the page for you.

+You can use any of the [Browsersync options](https://browsersync.io/docs/options) in your config, and Maizzle comes with a few defaults that you can override:

 ### directory

 Type: `boolean`